winglang/wing/docs/contributing/01-start-here/04-bugs.md

 ## 🐞 How do I submit a bug report?

 Wing is a work in progress!
-Our goal is to to keep the toolchain stable, and to minimize surprising behavior as new features are added -- but even then, sometimes bugs slip through.
+Our goal is to to keep the toolchain stable, and to minimize surprising behaviour as new features are added -- but even then, sometimes bugs slip through.

 If you spot a bug or any behavior that doesn't match how you expected it to work, please go to our GitHub and [open an issue](https://github.com/winglang/wing/issues/new).
 A Wing maintainer will come